-A student may informally contest a final grade in a course by discussing it with the professor upon receipt of the grade.
-If this does not bring about satisfactory resolution, a student may formally contest the grade by the following procedure:
+A student may contest a final grade in a course informally by discussing it with the professor upon receipt of the grade.
+If this does not bring about satisfactory resolution, a student may contest the grade formally by the following procedure:

 - 1. The student will submit to the professor, in writing, the reasons for contesting the grade. - 2.
-The professor will respond in writing to the student within ten days. - If this does not bring about satisfactory resolution the student may take his/her grievance to the Academic Committee which will rule on the matter.
-The procedure is as follows: - a) the student must submit a written request for a review of the issue(s) to the Chairman of the Academic Committee and include a copy of the student's statement to the professor and the professor's response. - b) this request must be submitted to the Academic Committee by January 31 for fall grades, by June 15 for spring grades, and by October 15 for summer grades.
+The professor will respond in writing to the student within ten days. - 3.
+If this does not bring about satisfactory resolution the student may take the grievance to the Academic Dean who will rule on the matter.
+The procedure is as follows: - the student must submit a written request for a review of the issue(s) to the Academic Dean and include a copy of the student's statement to the professor and the professor's response. - this request must be submitted to the Academic Dean by January 31 for fall grades, by June 15 for spring grades, and by October 15 for summer grades.

-- c) the decision of the Academic Committee will be final. - d) if the professor involved is also Chair of the Academic Committee, the written request may be submitted to the Academic Dean.
+- the decision of the Academic Dean will be final. - if the professor involved is the Academic Dean, the written request may be submitted to the Chair of the Academic Committee.